Data Centers in Kenya

 Explore Markets in Kenya

-Kenya serves as the primary subsea landing hub for East Africa, making it the essential entry point for enterprises scaling across the region.
-With its massive renewable energy reserves and a maturing carrier-neutral ecosystem, the country provides the resilient infrastructure needed to capture a market of 300 million people.
+Kenya is the primary subsea landing hub for East Africa and the essential entry point for enterprises scaling across the region.
+With massive renewable energy reserves and a maturing carrier-neutral ecosystem, the country provides the resilient infrastructure needed to capture a market of 300 million people.

 Kenya: At A Glance